Siradankullanici/Sanctum/readme.md

 ### Why Rust for writing a Windows Driver

-Traditionally, drivers have been written in C and, to some extent, C++.
-While it might seem significantly easier to write this project in C—I even began it that way—as an avid Rust enthusiast, I found myself longing for Rust's features and safety guarantees.
-Writing in C or C++ made me miss the modern tooling and expressive power that Rust provides.
+I started writing this driver in C, but having stepped away from C for some time, i missed a lot of Rust's features.

-Thanks to Rust's ability to operate in embedded and kernel development environments through [libcore no_std](https://doc.rust-lang.org/core/), and with Microsoft's support for developing drivers in Rust, Rust comes up as an excellent candidate for a "safer" approach to driver development.
-I use "safer" in quotes because, despite Rust's safety guarantees, we still need to interact with unsafe APIs within the operating system.
-However, Rust's stringent compile-time checks and ownership model significantly reduce the likelihood of common programming errors & vulnerabilities.
+Rust is suited to operate in embedded and kernel environments through [libcore no_std](https://doc.rust-lang.org/core/), and with Microsoft's support for developing drivers in Rust, Rust comes up as an excellent candidate for a "safer" approach to driver development.
+I use "safer" in quotes because, despite Rust's safety guarantees, we still need to interact with unsafe APIs within the OS.

-The Windows Driver Kit (WDK) crate ecosystem provides essential tools that make driver development in Rust more accessible.
-With these crates, we can easily manage heap memory and utilize familiar Rust idioms like println!().
-The maintainers of these crates have done a fantastic job bridging the gap between Rust and Windows kernel development.

 ## Repo